A freighter carrying nearly 3,000 cars catches fire in the North Sea and a crew member is killed

 Its location is close to a chain of Dutch and German islands popular with tourists in the shallow Wadden Sea, a World Heritage-listed area described by UNESCO as “the largest unbroken system of intertidal sand and mud flats in the world” and “one of the most important areas for migratory birds in the world.”

-“It’s carrying cars, 2,857 of which 25 are electrical cars, which made the fire even more difficult.
-It’s not easy to keep that kind of fire under control and even in such a vessel it’s not easy,” Versteeg said.
+Versteeg said the vessel was carrying 2,857 cars, including 25 electric cars, making fighting the flames more difficult.

+"It’s not easy to keep that kind of fire under control and even in such a vessel it’s not easy,” Versteeg said.

 The ship's Japanese owner, Shoei Kisen Kaisha Ltd, said it was working in cooperation with the local authorities of the Netherlands, a salvage company and a ship management company.